-Here is the build of a Radio Controlled Avro Lancaster Bomber which I’ve rebuilt twice and modified a few times.
+Here is the build of a Radio Controlled Avro Lancaster Bomber from Priory Models which I’ve rebuilt twice and modified a few times.
 Whenever I fly her the sight of those 4 engines and twin tail in a banked turn is just majestic.

 The Lancaster was a World War two bomber used by the RAF.
 It didn’t start well though.
 Originally it was a twin engine bomber called the Manchester with Rolls Royce Vulture engines.
 These were very troublesome and gave the Manchester a bad name.
 Roy Chadwick knew he had the basis of a good aircraft so he modified it to take 4 Rolls Royce Merlins and had a winner, probably one of the best bombers in World War Two.
 It was loved by all that flew her.